fieldtrip/website/workshop.md

 # FieldTrip courses and workshops

-Every year we organize the "Advanced MEG/EEG analysis toolkit course" at the Donders Centre for Cognitive Neuroimaging in Nijmegen.
+Every year we organize the "Advanced MEG/EEG analysis toolkit course" at the Donders Centre for Cognitive Neuroimaging (DCCN) in Nijmegen.
 It consists of lectures and hands-on sessions, and explains the methods implemented in FieldTrip and how to make use of them.
 More information and the registration for this toolkit course is available on the [Donders website](https://www.ru.nl/donders/agenda/donders-tool-kits/).

 We also organize occasional FieldTrip workshops at conferences or upon invitation by other research institutes.
 These usually last 2-3 days and the content and format is determined together with the local organizers.
 If you are interested in hosting a FieldTrip workshop at your university, you can [contact us](/contact) for details.